 However, the FTC does not do a good job of monitoring the use of this label, so it is ultimately up to the consumers to do their own research and report any businesses wrongfully using this label.
 This is why finding products made in the USA is more complex than it may seem.

-To learn more about the FTC and “made in the USA,” check out our labeling guide.
+To learn more about the FTC and “made in the USA,” check out our guide to finding the country of origin.

 Baseball bats are typically made of wood, specifically hardwood.
 Hardwoods, such as oak and maple, are expensive, but they are also more durable.
 Fortunately, the USA also has one of the world’s highest production of hardwood lumber, falling just slightly behind China.
 This means there is plenty of American hardwoods to choose from.
 However, since Chinese hardwoods are cheaper, companies looking to cut costs tend to source from overseas.
 So, it is important to double-check the country of origin regarding wooden baseball bats.
 Thankfully, overall, wooden baseball bats made in the USA should be relatively easy to find.